Akopti8/Akopti8/README.md

-- 👋 Hi, I’m Antonio Michelangelo Kopti.
+- 👋 Hi, I’m Anton Michelangelo Kopti.
 - 👀 I’m interested in Mathmatical Computation, Software development, Machine Learning, Web development/Design.
 - 🌱 I’m currently double majoring in CS and Math at Bridgewater college.
 - 💞️ I’m looking to collaborate on Computational Mathematical projects and any other fascinating projects.